Nederland, Texas: School Bond

 On May 6, 2019, voters passed a $155 million school bond that contained two propositions.
 Proposition A contained money to build a brand new high school that will be located behind the current one, upgrades to both CO Wilson and Central Middle school and adding new classrooms for all 4 elementary schools.
 Proposition B approves upgrades to Bulldog stadium including new turf, bathrooms and press box.

 City library

 Nederland is served by the Marion and Ed Hughes Public Library.
 The library is currently located at 2712 Nederland Avenue.
 It was formerly located at 1903 Atlanta Avenue and was named the D. Bob Henson Memorial Library after the city manager who was killed in an accident.
 The library started out in the Orange Hotel on Boston Avenue and has moved locations several times as the city grew.

 Colleges and universities

 Lamar University, established in 1923, is an accredited member of the Texas State University System in the nearby city of Beaumont.
 Lamar Institute of Technology was established in 1990 and is located adjacent to Lamar University.
 Lamar State College–Port Arthur is located south of Nederland in the city of Port Arthur, Texas and offers two-year degrees and one-year certificates.

+The Texas Legislature specifies community college districts for most places in Texas; as of 2026 it has not directly assigned most of Jefferson County, including Nederland, to a specific community college district.